top of page

 Once the complaint is received, Conklin Davis Center for the Visually Impaired, Inc. will review it to determine if our office has jurisdiction.
 The complainant will receive an acknowledgment letter informing him/her whether the complaint will be investigated by our office.

 Conklin Davis Center for the Visually Impaired, Inc. has 90 days to investigate the complaint.
-If more information is needed to resolve the case, Conklin Davis Center for the Visually Impaired, Inc. may contact the complainant.
-The complainant has 10 business days from the date of the letter to send requested information to the investigator assigned to the case.
-If the investigator is not contacted by the complainant or does not receive the additional information within 10 business days, Conklin Davis Center for the Visually Impaired, Inc. can administratively close the case.
+Conklin Davis Center for the Visually Impaired, Inc. may contact the complainant if more information is needed to resolve the case.
+The complainant has ten business days from the date of the letter to send the requested information to the investigator assigned to the case.
+If the complainant does not contact the investigator or does not receive the additional information within ten business days, Conklin Davis Center for the Visually Impaired, Inc. can administratively close the case.
 A case can also be administratively closed if the complainant no longer wishes to pursue their case.

 After the investigator reviews the complaint, she/he will issue one of two letters to the complainant: a closure letter or a letter of finding (LOF).
-A closure letter summarizes the allegations and states that there was not a Title VI violation and that the case will be closed.
-A LOF summarizes the allegations and the interviews regarding the alleged incident, and explains whether any disciplinary action, additional training of the staff member or other action will occur.
+A closure letter summarizes the allegations and states that there was no Title VI violation and the case will be closed.
+A LOF summarizes the allegations and the interviews regarding the alleged incident and explains whether any disciplinary action, additional training of the staff member, or other action will occur.
 If the complainant wishes to appeal the decision, she/he has seven days to do so from the time he/she receives the closure letter or the LOF.

 ADA Reasonable Modification Policy

 The Department of Transportation has revised its rules under the Americans with Disabilities Act (ADA) and section 504 of the Rehabilitation Act of 1973.
-It now specifically provides that transportation agencies are required to make reasonable modifications to policies, practices and procedures to avoid discrimination and ensure that their programs are accessible to individuals with disabilities.
+It now explicitly states that transportation agencies must make reasonable modifications to policies, practices and procedures to avoid discrimination and ensure that their programs are accessible to individuals with disabilities.

 Exceptions would include modifications that: